Joni Mitchell: 1994–1999: Turbulent Indigo, Taming the Tiger, and divorce

-On the album, Mitchell had played a custom guitar equipped with a Roland hexaphonic pickup that connected to a Roland VG-8 modeling processor.
+On the album, Mitchell had played a custom guitar equipped with a Roland hexaphonic pick-up that connected to a Roland VG-8 modelling processor.
 The device allowed Mitchell to play any of her many alternate tunings without having to re-tune the guitar.
 The guitar's output, through the VG-8, was transposed to any of her tunings in real-time.

 It was around this time that critics also began to notice a real change in Mitchell's voice, particularly on her older songs; the singer later confirmed the change, explaining that "I'd go to hit a note and there was nothing there".
 While her more limited range and huskier vocals have sometimes been attributed to her smoking (she was described by journalist Robin Eggar as "one of the world's last great smokers"), Mitchell believes that the changes in her voice that became noticeable in the 1990s were because of other problems, including vocal nodules, a compressed larynx, and the lingering effects of having had polio.
 In an interview in 2004, she denied that "my terrible habits" had anything to do with her more limited range, and pointed out that singers often lose the upper register when they pass fifty.
 In addition, she contended that her voice had acquired a more interesting and expressive alto range when she could no longer hit the high notes, let alone hold them as she had in her youth.